-He began his career in 1989 as an engineer and subsequently performed various international functions at ABB until 2011, including Head of the Global Business Unit Mining and Cement in the USA and Switzerland.
-He joined the Schindler Group in 2012 and assumed the function of CEO of Atlas Schindler in Brazil.
+He began his career in 1989 as an engineer and subsequently held various international functions at ABB until 2012, including as Head of the Global Business Unit Mining and Cement in the USA and Switzerland.
+Andre Inserra joined the Schindler Group in 2012 and served as CEO of Atlas Schindler in Brazil until 2016.